gelguy/Cmd2.vim/README.md

   Boolean to toggle whether to ignore case when removing repeat matches.
 This is different from ignoring case while searching as we might want to keep the different casings of the same word as options.
 This value does not matter if `_complete_ignorecase` is not set.

-* `_complete_pattern`: `'\k\*'`
+* `_complete_start_pattern`: `'\<'`

   A pattern to use while searching.
 Note: `\V` or "very nomagic" is on so the characters have to be escaped accordingly.
-When fuzzy search is off, the pattern is appended to the end of the search string.
-When fuzzy search is on, the pattern is inserted between each character and then again at the end.
+The pattern is prepended at the start of the search string.

-* `_complete_start_pattern`: `'\<'`
+* `_complete_middle_pattern`: `'\k\*'`

   A pattern to use while searching.
 Note: `\V` or "very nomagic" is on so the characters have to be escaped accordingly.
+This pattern is only used when _complete_fuzzy is on.
+The pattern is added in between each character of the search string.
+Note that since this pattern will be added a lot of times when the string is long, it is recommended to use `\%(\)` for groupings in the pattern.

+* `_complete_end_pattern`: `'\k\*'`

-The pattern is prepended at the start of the search string.
+  A pattern to use while searching.
+Note: `\V` or "very nomagic" is on so the characters have to be escaped accordingly.
+The pattern is appended at the end of the search string.

 * `_complete_fuzzy`: `1`